shenhuiying2017/azure-docs.es-es/articles/resource-manager-troubleshoot-deployments-portal.md

 <properties
-   pageTitle="Visualización de operaciones de implementación con el Portal | Microsoft Azure" description="Describe cómo usar el Portal de Azure para detectar los errores de la implementación de Resource Manager." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with portal | Microsoft Azure" description="Describes how to use the Azure portal to detect errors from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"